jhswartz/static-builds/binutils.md

 * A toolchain compatible with the target architecture and operating system.

 ## Prepare
-Substitute *arm-linux-gnueabihf* with your toolchain's target triplet, and adjust *STATIC_ROOT* if need be.
+Substitute *arm-linux-gnueabihf* with your toolchain's target triplet.
 ```
 $ export TARGET=arm-linux-gnueabihf
 $ export STATIC_ROOT=`readlink -f ~/${TARGET}-static`